Sharon’s Study Success

 With working full time, Sharon found part-time study the best option for her.

-“I was finding study difficult before I contacted the Learning Centre, because I was going through a difficult stage personally.
+“I was finding study difficult before I contacted the Library and Learning Centre, because I was going through a difficult stage personally.
 I wanted to achieve but felt I needed more encouragement.
-The Learning Centre gave me a totally different outlook on my studies.
+They gave me a totally different outlook on my studies.
 They made me feel like I could do it.
 If I didn’t have that feedback, I think I could have easily given up.”

-One aspect of support the Learning Centre was able to offer Sharon was extra time during her examinations.
+One aspect of support the centre was able to offer Sharon was extra time during her examinations.

 “I have a disabled right hand and was always nervous when writing exams.
 I suppose it was a mental block, but I would get so nervous.
 Just having an extra 30 minutes took some of the pressure off.
 It was something so simple, that made such a big difference, I could think more clearly.”